Why We're So Superstitious

 Research shows why we believe a lucky hat or chair can make all the difference.

 But you don’t have to be a sports fan to be subject to such idiosyncratic quirks in your everyday routine: Maybe you’ve got an important presentation at work, which obviously requires that you wear your lucky watch.
-Or you want to make sure that a date goes well, so you hum to yourself a song that’s always seemed to lead to a good time.
+Or you want to make sure that a date with someone special goes well; you hum to yourself a song that’s always seemed to lead to a good time.

 To understand the meaning of these behaviors, let’s begin with some definitions:

 - A ritual is an action that we repeat because of its symbolic value.
 Religions define the rituals that believers are supposed to conduct, for example, and many of them have developed over centuries of being steeped in tradition if not religious law.